MRI Recovery with Self-Calibrated Denoisers without Fully-Sampled Data: Discussion

 This study has several limitations.
 First, our current implementation requires saving a denoiser in each iteration of the training process.
 Saving a large number of denoisers can be memory intensive, especially if larger networks are employed.
 Future work could explore saving the denoisers less frequently, e.g., after every tenth iteration.
-Second, we have used a denoiser architecture that is based on the residual learning approach proposed in 2017 \cite{zhang2017beyond}.
-It is possible that other network architectures can further improve the performance of \reside.
-Third, although using the discrepancy principle eliminates the need to precisely schedule the denoiser strength \cite{liu2022mri}, both \resides and \residem still require selecting an appropriate value for $\tau$.
+Second, we have used a denoiser architecture that is based on the residual learning approach proposed in 2017 \cite{zhang2017beyond}. \textb{It is possible that more recent network architectures that utilize attention mechanisms \cite{niu2021review} can further improve the performance of \reside.} \textr{Third, the denoiser training used in \reside does not explicitly use the g-factor information, and using this information can further improve the performance \cite{xue2024imaging}.} Fourth, although using the discrepancy principle eliminates the need to precisely schedule the denoiser strength \cite{liu2022mri}, both \resides and \residem still require selecting an appropriate value for $\tau$.
 For the studies presented, we manually selected one value of $\tau$ for each application.
 It is not clear whether this value of $\tau$ will remain reasonable if imaging parameters, e.g., spatial resolution or measurement SNR, change significantly within each application.
 However, \reside shares this limitation with CS and PnP methods, which also require selecting the regularization or denoising strength.
-Fourth, we observed \resides and \residem to converge to a fixed point after approximately 80 iterations for all three represented studies.
+Fourth, we observed \resides and \residem to converge to a fixed point in all three represented studies.
 However, a more formal convergence analysis for \reside is currently missing and beyond the scope of this proof-of-concept work.